wp-plugins/jquery-t-countdown-widget/readme.txt

 1. Test that the this plugin meets your demanding needs.
 1. Tweak the css files for premium enjoyment.
 1. Rate the plugin and verify that it works at wordpress.org.
-1. Leave a comment regarding bugs, feature request, cocktail recipes at http://www.twinpictures.de/t-minus-countdown-widget/
+1. Leave a comment regarding bugs, feature request or cocktail recipes at http://www.twinpictures.de/jquery-t-minus-2-0/

 == Frequently Asked Questions ==